Abincharly/SQL_Casestudy_1/README.md

 ## Introduction

-Danny seriously loves Japanese food so in the beginning of 2021, he decides to embark upon a risky venture and opens up a cute little restaurant that sells his 3 favourite foods: sushi, curry and ramen.
+Welcome to the Danny's Diner Case Study!
+In the beginning of 2021, Danny embarked on a risky venture by opening up a cute little restaurant that specializes in his three favorite Japanese foods: sushi, curry, and ramen.

-Danny’s Diner is in need of your assistance to help the restaurant stay afloat - the restaurant has captured some very basic data from their few months of operation but have no idea how to use their data to help them run the business.
+Danny’s Diner is in need of assistance to help the restaurant stay afloat.
+While the restaurant has captured some basic data from its few months of operation, they have no idea how to use this data to effectively run the business.

 ## Problem Statement

-Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.
-Having this deeper connection with his customers will help him deliver a better and more personalised experience for his loyal customers.
+Danny aims to utilize the data to answer several simple questions about his customers, particularly regarding their visiting patterns, spending habits, and favorite menu items.
+Establishing a deeper connection with his customers will enable him to provide a better and more personalized experience for his loyal patrons.

-Danny has shared with you 3 key datasets for this case study:

-* sales
-* menu
+For this case study, Danny has provided three key datasets:

+* **Sales**: Information about customer transactions, including timestamps, customer IDs, and menu items purchased.
+* **Menu**: A list of available menu items, each associated with a unique identifier and its respective category.
-* members
+* **Members**: Data about members who have joined a loyalty program.
-*

 ## Case Study Questions

+The following questions will guide our analysis:

 1. What is the total amount each customer spent at the restaurant?
 2. How many days has each customer visited the restaurant?